dane-anderson/athena/README.md

 Athena is designed so the user does not have to learn a special command language.

-The request system uses two paths.

 ### Deterministic Fast Path

-Clear requests are parsed directly in Python.
+Clear quantitative requests are parsed directly in Python.

 For example:

 > Analyze Nvidia downside risk over five years at 99% confidence using Student-t.

-Athena can deterministically identify the asset, time period, confidence level, model, and task.
+Athena can deterministically identify:

+- Asset
+- Time period
+- Confidence level
+- Model
+- Task

 ### LLM Interpretation Path

-Less conventional language can be interpreted by a lightweight local model.
+Less conventional quantitative language can be interpreted by a lightweight local model.

 For example:

 > Show me Nvidia's one-in-a-hundred left-tail loss over the last five years.

-The system can recognize that "one-in-a-hundred" refers to a 99% confidence level.
+The system can recognize that:

+- "one-in-a-hundred" refers to a 99% confidence level
+- "left-tail loss" refers to downside risk

 The language model is not allowed to replace quantitative values already resolved by Python.

 Extracted parameters are validated before execution.

-This allows Athena to remain conversational without making the language model the source of truth.
+### Multi-Agent General Path

+Requests that are not quantitative can be routed to specialized local models.

+Examples include:

+- Research
+- Coding
+- Security review
+- Architecture
+- Summarization
+- General assistance

 ---

 ## Monte Carlo Research

-Athena also contains a Monte Carlo simulation engine for forward-path research.
+Athena contains a Monte Carlo simulation engine for forward-path research.

 The current engine supports: